Services Responding to Feedback

 Pharmacy and Medicines Management - March 2020

-The Medicines Management and Pharmacy Services CSU have been on an ’improvement journey’ over the past 12-18 months, moving from traditional approaches of seeking patient feedback, to hearing with compassion and understanding the lives experience of patients, to influence and create more patient centered care.
+The Medicines Management and Pharmacy Services CSU have been on an ’improvement journey’ over the past 12-18 months, moving from traditional approaches of seeking patient feedback, to hearing with compassion and understanding the lives experience of patients, to influence and create more patient centred care.
 In response to patient feedback, examples of improvement initiatives include;

 Reducing patient waiting time for medicines in outpatient oncology clinics through a successful collaboration between pharmacy, phlebotomy and Oncology which ensured that blood results were available for doctors at the point of reviewing and prescribing chemo.